edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 This tutorial assumes a very basic knowledge of HTML/CSS, which we'll use to select elements in web pages.
 If you don't know anything about those two languages, I'd strongly recommend spending an hour or two learning the basics.
-Not only will you be able to read this tutorial, but HTML and CSS are very useful languages to understand for everyday tasks involving web pages.
+Not only will you be able to apply this tutorial, but HTML and CSS are very useful languages to understand for everyday tasks involving web pages.